calewis/ClusterableExample/README.md

 # Executables
 ## main.cpp
-main.cpp gives an example of how we can make clusterable type that can capture a bunch of differnt types and put all of them in a vector while still having access to certain information about each element.
+main.cpp gives an example of how we can make a clusterable type that can capture a bunch of different types and put all of them in a vector while still having access to certain information about each element.

 ## kmeans.cpp